Storyhouse Queer

 Tuesday 28 January 7.30pm

-Sarah Waters has been thrice shortlisted for the Women’s Prize for Fiction, for Fingersmith (2002), The Night Watch (2006) and The Paying Guests (2015), and was longlisted in 2010 for The Little Stranger.
+Sarah Waters has been shortlisted three times for the Women’s Prize for Fiction, for Fingersmith (2002), The Night Watch (2006) and The Paying Guests (2015), and was longlisted in 2010 for The Little Stranger.

-Join us for this in conversation with Sarah, as she discusses her first book recognised by the Prize – her third novel, the much-loved Fingersmith – and recommends a fantastic book from the Women’s Prize library!
+Join us in conversation with Sarah as she discusses her much-loved novel Fingersmith – and recommends a fantastic book from the Women’s Prize library!

 Laugh Out Proud